alice31229/Nanoparticle-Size-Distribution/README.md

 A training set should comprise of:

-1. Positive images: these images should contain only the object you are trying to detect
+1. Positive images: these images should contain only the object(one nanoparticle in the middle of the image here) you are trying to detect
 2. Negative images: these images can contain anything except for the object you are detecting
 <img src="https://github.com/alice31229/Nanoparticle-Size-Distribution/blob/main/asset/diversity.png" width="60%" height="60%" />